Directed by: Danny Boyle || Produced by: Christian Colson

 Speaking of the film’s technical elements, Slumdog’s handheld cinematography, color-correction, and non-linear editing are superb.
 Some will attempt to bully SM on its narrative believability, but there is no way in hell anyone can chastise how it is shot, and in particular how those shots were arranged in post-production.
 Multiple scenes stand out for their slick, inventive camerawork, such as the opening slum chase scene, the night train escape sequence, and the climax’s gangster shootout.
 Editing stands out in particular given how well the questionnaire and flashback-sections are interwoven with each other and various musical montages.

 Lastly, for those who cry foul at the less than flattering depiction of India, and/or the so-called imitation of Bollywood cinema for Western audiences, you need to get your head out of your ass.
 Condemning a movie solely on these grounds is asinine, as it’s a completely subjective reaction to the film’s content, not the manner in which that content was committed to film.
 A movie should not be judged based on how much it agrees with your worldview or political opinions.
 With all the criticism of other large, powerful nations like the United States, Great Britain, China, and Russia so common in the motion picture industry, anyway, I’m not sure what the big deal is with Slumdog.
-It’s not like developing countries (is India still referred to as such?) get a pass from critical artistic analysis.
-Besides, I highly doubt that a man of A. R. Rahman’s stature and patriotism (who, among other things, wrote this song) would commit to writing an entire soundtrack (for which he accepted two Academy Awards) for a movie he believe maliciously attacked India.
+Besides, I doubt a man of A. R. Rahman’s stature and patriotism (who, among other things, wrote this song) would commit to writing an entire soundtrack (for which he accepted two Academy Awards) for a movie he believed maliciously attacked India.

 Slumdog Millionaire is one of the more optimistic and crowd-pleasing Academy-favorites, that much is for sure.
 It remains lauded for its cinematographic energy and pulsating music, and relatively controversial for its diegetic background.
 From my point of view, it is not a ripoff of Hindi films.
 It has virtually nothing in common with them as far as style, tone, and editing are concerned.
 Given its story and characters, I think that is a good thing.
 Because of its aforementioned strengths, I argue that this is one of the few Academy Award-sweeps that deserved every Oscar it received.